SomeWeekendReading/someweekendreading.github.io/_posts/2025-08-25-gop-war-on-weather.md

 	> “&hellip; __the effects on the national security of imports of wind turbines__ and their
 	> parts and components, &hellip;” <sup id="fn22a">[[22]](#fn22)</sup>

-	Do these numpties _actually_ think wind turbines are a national security issue?
-My guess is no, that's just an excuse.
-Speculation is that Trump is seeking to impose tariffs on imported wind turbine technology, and this is a way to get his hands around their throats to extract money.
+	Do these numpties _actually_ think wind turbines are a national security threat?
+My guess is no, that's just the excuse.
+Speculation is that Trump is seeking to impose tariffs on imported wind turbine technology, and this is a way to get his hands around their throats to extract money and create confusion.
 - US Wind in Maryland, apparently also known as "Marwind", is a much larger project, but at an earlier stage.
   - However, according to Reuters, the Trump administration intends to withdraw federal